navilg/navneetReact/README.md

 If you are using it for first time in your system use below steps.

-1. Open terminal in the directory where this program is downloaded.
+1. Open terminal in the directory where this program is downloaded (<directory>/navneetReact>.
 2. Run command to do required configurations -->  bash config.sh
 3. After its completed.
 You are good to go.